github/branch-deploy/docs/examples.md

         uses: cloudflare/wrangler-action@3424d15af26edad39d5276be3cc0cc9ffec22b55 # pin@1.3.0
         with:
           apiToken: ${{ secrets.CF_API_TOKEN }}
-          environment: "development" # here we use development
+          environment: 'development' # here we use development

         # If '.deploy' was used, branch deploy to the production environment
       - name: Publish - Production